 It provides a fascinating panoramic view of Dumfries and the surrounding countryside.
-Dumfries Museum tells

-The Dumfries Aviation Museum based on a former wartime RAF airfield has a number of military and civilian aircraft and a wartime control tower.
+The Dumfries Aviation Museum, based on a former wartime RAF airfield, has a number of military and civilian aircraft and a wartime control tower.

 For families with young children, there are two farm parks with play

 areas, Dalscone and Mabie Farm Park, as well as Mabie Forest Walk.